EaglerDevs/WebsocketEagler/README.md

 -
 This is our Websocket for Eaglercraft 1.20
 -
-This wrbsocket allows you to join Eagler and Non-Eagler Servers -
+This websocket allows you to join Eagler and Non-Eagler Servers -
 It is still in development !
 -